 Once the diagram for customer relationship management is open, we can see that, as part of this process, we should, for instance,

 For any of these processes, the YaSM model contains a further level of detail, so if we click on the link in the customer meeting process, this takes us to a swimlane diagram with a detailed sequence of activities.
 Here we find, for example, that - after preparing the meeting - we should

 In the upper part of this diagram we find that the result of the meeting is a customer meeting minutes document, and for such documents we provide ready-to-use templates.
 These templates can be opened with a mouse-click, and - as you can see - they are delivered in Word™ format and describe the typical contents of the YaSM documents.

 This means that, in this example, it is not too difficult for you to figure out what information you should collect during the customer meetings, and of course you can use this document as a template for the meeting minutes you create in your organization.

 All right, let's now go back to Visio because I want to point out one more important thing: Of course producing meeting minutes only makes sense if this information is picked up by somebody else who then takes action.
 That's why we show in these diagrams where the process outputs go to.
 In this case, for instance, the meeting minutes are a key input for the strategic process, as well as for designing and improving services.

-So this is the kind of advice you find in the YaSM framework.
+So this is the kind of advice you find in YaSM.
 I hope you will agree that, with these process diagrams and document templates, it is not too hard to establish what you need to do in your organization to become more customer-focused.

 And of course you don't have to implement the YaSM processes to the letter.
-You can pick and choose those parts from the YaSM framework that work for you, and you can also adapt the processes to the needs of your organization.
+You can pick and choose those parts from the YaSM model that work for you, and you can also adapt the processes to the needs of your organization.

 Thanks for watching, and if you have any questions we are happy to answer them in the YaSM support community.